mantidproject/mantid/docs/source/interfaces/Engineering Diffraction 2.rst

 ------------------

 This custom interface will integrate several tasks related to engineering diffraction.
-In its current state it provides functionality for createing new calibration files.
+In its current state it provides functionality for creating new calibration files.
 This interface is under active development.

 General Options